alexm-dev/runner/docs/configuration.md

 # Full widget/popup theming: position, size, and colors

 [theme.widget]
+# Leave blank or omit to use the regular defaults.
 # Popup position: choose one of the following styles
 #   - Preset string:    "center", "top_left", "bottom_right", etc. Also possible to write "topleft", "bottomright", etc..
 #   - List:             [x, y]             # percent of screen, e.g., [38, 32]